rsksmart/RSKIPs/IPs/RSKIP178.md

 Let's call *R* to the difficulty contributed by normal RSK blocks whose Bitcoin header difficulty has not reached the *btcDifficulty0*.

-Let's call *C* to the difficulty  contributed by confirmation heavyblocks to the chain cumulative difficulty
+Let's call *C* to the difficulty  contributed by confirmation heavyblocks to the chain cumulative difficulty.

+A, R, C are functions of the current RSK block header and the Bitcoin block header being referenced by the merge-mining fields.

-We propose the following values:
+We propose the following functions:

 *A=btcDifficulty0/2*